NBA Celtics Overwhelm Warriors While Clippers Edge T-Wolves - UrduPoint

 Eastern Conference leader Boston improved the league's best record to 48-12 while Golden State slid to 32-28, ninth in the Western Conference.

-The Minnesota Timberwolves fell from the West lead after losing at home 89-88 to the Los Angeles Clippers.
+The Minnesota Timberwolves (42-19) fell from the West lead after losing at home 89-88 to the Los Angeles Clippers while Oklahoma City (42-18) secured the top spot by winning at Phoenix 118-110.

 Recent Stories